Updated · Dec 03, 2022

 URL is one of those ranking factors that are fairly easy to get right.

-You will do fine if you can follow these 4 top SEO practices for URLs:
+You will do fine if you can follow these four top SEO practices for URLs:

 Two, include keywords in it if you can add them naturally.
 Mind you, it’s more important to have a human-readable URL than an odd-sounding, keyword-stuffed URL.